Best Diet for Rankin's Dragon

 Rankin's Dragon Nutritional Profile

 Every Rankin's Dragon has nutritional demands driven by its Small (10-12 in) build, social energy, and expected 6-10 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Rankin's Dragon's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Rankin's Dragon to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Rankin's Dragon to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Rankin's Dragon